slowikj/seqR/README.md

 * gapped k-mers
 * position-specific (positional) k-mers

-The core algorithm is implemented in C++ and it takes advantage from parallel programming.
+The core algorithm is implemented in C++ and it takes advantage of parallel programming.

 # Package installation and loading